We know more than we can tell.

 - Australia proposes scanning faces to see if viewers are old enough to look at porn.

 Privacy freaks (me included) would like everyone to be creeped out by this.
-Yet many—perhaps most—people are cool with it to some degree, and not just because they’re acquiescing to the inevitable.
+Yet many people are cool with it to some degree, and not just because they’re acquiescing to the inevitable: they’re relying on it because it makes interaction with machines easier—and they trust it.

 A predictable pattern for every new technology is that what can be done will be done—until we see how it goes wrong and try to stop doing that.
 This has been true of every technology from stone tools to nuclear power and beyond.
 Unlike many other new technologies, however, it is not hard to imagine ways facial recognition by computers can go wrong, especially when it already has.